peopledoc/jenkins-epo/doc/yml.rst

 .. code-block:: yaml

    app-job:
-     # Limit job on specific branch
-     branches: master
-     # Attach job to one stage of the CI pipeline
-     stage: test
      # Target a specific node or node label
      node: slave0
      # Matrix.
 Only values in YML are triggered